History of Club Deportivo Universidad Católica: Sixth national title and national tour

-Returning from the tour and resuming its brilliant campaign in the 1987 Primera División de Chile, Universidad Católica became champion in one of the most impressive campaigns ever seen in the history of Chilean football.
-Under the technical direction of Ignacio Prieto once again, UC clinched the title.
+Returning from the tour and resuming its campaign in the 1987 Primera División de Chile, Universidad Católica became champion in campaigns under the technical direction of Ignacio Prieto.
 The team never relinquished the lead, thanks to the determination of players like Osvaldo Hurtado, Mario Lepe, Patricio Mardones, Rubén Espinoza, Marco Antonio Cornez, Pablo Yoma, Miguel Ángel Neira, and Juvenal Olmos, who were also present for the 1984 title, as well as Raimundo Tupper.
-The '87 title holds a special place in the collective memory of fans due to the impressive campaign of the team and the high caliber of its players.
-For its overwhelming style and flawless execution of football, the team would be nicknamed La Máquina or Aplanadora Cruzada in various publications.
+The '87 title holds a special place in the collective memory of fans due to the campaign of the team and the caliber of its players.
+For its overwhelming style and execution of football, the team would be nicknamed La Máquina or Aplanadora Cruzada in various publications.
 The 1987 Clásicos Universitarios constitute undeniable testimony to the team's strength.
 They played five matches (four official and one friendly), with three Cruzado wins and two draws.

 September 4, 1988 is remembered among the fans as the day of the inauguration of the Estadio San Carlos de Apoquindo (1:0 defeat to River Plate).
 Another notable event of that season was the consolidation of talents such as Luka Tudor, Fabián Estay and Raimundo Tupper.
 However, fourth place in the national championship paled in comparison to the previous year's brilliant season.
 That same year it defeated Universidad de Chile 3:2 in the Clásico Universitario of the parallel league.
 In 1989, Católica fought for the title until the final rounds and then won the Liguilla Pre-Libertadores by beating Cobreloa 4:1.